01mf02/jq-lang-spec/spec.typ

 a (lazy, possibly infinite) stream of values.
 Furthermore, in this section, let us assume a value to be either a boolean, an integer, or an array of values.
-(The full set of JSON values is introduced in @values.)
+(We introduce the full set of JSON values in @values.)

-The identity filter "`.`" returns a stream containing the input.
+The identity filter "`.`" returns a stream containing the input.#footnote[ The filters in this section can be executed on most UNIX shells by `echo $INPUT | jq $FILTER`, where
+  `$INPUT` is the input value in JSON format and `$FILTER` is the jq program to be executed.
+  Often, it is convenient to quote the filter; for example, to run the filter "`.`" with the input value `0`, we can run `echo 0 | jq '.'`.
+  In case where the input value does not matter, we can also use `jq -n $FILTER`, which runs the filter with the input value `null`.
+  We use jq 1.7.
+]

 Arithmetic operations, such as addition, subtraction, multiplication, division, and remainder,